Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Off-Axis Fluxes and the SBND-PRISM Technique

 In \cref{fig:prism}, we examine the correlation between neutrino energy, neutrino angle, and the energy of the parent particles.
 Neutrino parents produced in the BNB are largely collinear with the beamline, with 90\% of them emitted at angles less than 3 degrees relative to the beam direction.
 Due to the two-body kinematics of its production mode, the energy of the muon neutrino can be calculated knowing its angle and the parent energy.
 This can be observed in \cref{fig:prism:pi}, which is made by calculating analytically the neutrino kinematics from the pion decay.

 The situation differs for electron neutrinos.
-Below $\sim 1$ GeV, $\nu_e$ are mainly produced in $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e$ decays, while above this energy they primarily originate from $K^+ \to \pi^0 e^+ \nu_e$.
-In these three-body decays, the energy–angle correlation is governed by the mass differences between the particles in the initial and final states. \cref{fig:prism:mu,fig:prism:k} show the cases for muon and kaon decay respectively, and have been made with Geant4~\cite{geant4} and the equations in \cite[Sec.~III.F]{miniboone_flux}, by generating muons and kaons uniformly between 0 and 8.5~GeV.
-For the muon decay, since most muons come from $\pi^+$ decays, \cref{fig:prism:mu} effectively shows the correlation between the energy of the initial $\pi^+$ and the resulting electron neutrino from the decay chain $\pi^+ \to \nu_\mu + \mu^+$ followed by $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e$.
-As seen in the plot, a clear energy–angle correlation persists even in this more complex decay sequence.
+Below $\sim 1$ GeV, $\nu_e$ are mainly produced in $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e$ decays, while above this energy they primarily originate from $K^+ \to \pi^0 e^+ \nu_e$ \cite[Figs.~29, 30]{miniboone_flux}.
+In these three-body decays, the energy–angle correlation is governed by the mass differences between the particles in the initial and final states. \cref{fig:prism:mu,fig:prism:k} show the cases for muon and kaon decay respectively, and have been made with Geant4~\cite{geant4} and the equations in \cite[Sec.~III.F]{miniboone_flux}, by generating muons and kaons uniformly between 0 and 8~GeV.
+For the muon decay, since most muons come from $\pi^+$ decays, \cref{fig:prism:mu} shows the correlation between the energy of the initial $\pi^+$ and the resulting electron neutrino from the decay chain $\pi^+ \to \nu_\mu + \mu^+$ followed by $\mu^+ \to e^+ \bar{\nu}_\mu \nu_e$.
+A clear energy–angle correlation persists even in this more complex decay sequence.
 The corresponding dependence for kaon decays is shown in \cref{fig:prism:k}.
 The larger mass difference between the kaon and its decay products enables the resulting neutrino to carry more energy, thereby washing out the energy-angle correlation.
 Compared to muon neutrinos, electron neutrinos exhibit some correlation between neutrino energy and parent particle energy at low energies---where they predominantly originate from muon decay---but this correlation becomes significantly weaker at higher energies, where kaon decays are the dominant source.

 The previous considerations allow us to appreciate quantitatively the different dependence of the $\nu_\mu$ and $\nu_e$ energy spectra at SBND for different off-axis angles.
 To better study this effect, we begin by dividing the SBND volume into several regions, each of which corresponds to specific values of the neutrino off-axis angle ($\theta_\text{OA}$).